 Emotionally Focused Therapy (EFT) can help you get right to the heart of the matter—bringing back the acceptance, belonging, comfort, and connection that you want to feel with your partner.

 How can EFT help us save our marriage?

-EFT focuses on helping you and your partner get unstuck from negative patterns and build secure bonds of love and trust.
-As this happens, together you earn the confidence that you can truly count on each other.
+Emotionally Focused Therapy helps you get unstuck from negative patterns and build secure bonds of love and trust.
+As this happens, you build confidence that you can truly count on each other.
 You both come to trust each other to “be there” during both the joyful and the difficult moments of life.
 In this way, EFT helps you create a safe haven within your relationship:

-- a place where each of you feels deeply valued
+- Your relationship can become a place where each of you feels deeply valued.

-- a place where you can lovingly work together to address challenges.
+- You’ll gain a solid sense of partnership where you work together to address challenges.

-- Your sense of true belonging will increase as your relationship becomes a place where each of you are unafraid to be yourself
+- Your sense of true belonging will increase as your relationship becomes a place where you are unafraid to be yourself.

-With the help of Emotionally Focused Therapy, you and your partner can create a connection that becomes the foundation for a lifetime of love.
+With the help of Emotionally Focused Therapy, you can create a connection that becomes the foundation for a lifetime of love.

 The EFT approach to marriage counseling promotes healthy marriages